attardi/wikiextractor/README.md

 ## Installation

 Currently no installation.
-The script may be invoked directly. <i>However it can be installed by doing:
+The script may be invoked directly.

-    (sudo) python setup.py install</i>

 ## Usage
 The script is invoked with a Wikipedia dump file as an argument.